 St. Catherine’s Monastery of the Sinai

 EMEL enjoys a relationship of collaboration and mutual consultation with St. Catherine’s Monastery of the Sinai.
-St. Catherine’s Monastery and EMEL are collaborating in the ongoing Sinai Palimpsests Project, which uses spectral imaging to recover erased texts from the monastery’s many palimpsests.
-St. Catherine’s and EMEL also are exploring new collaborative projects to document the riches of the monastery library.
+St. Catherine’s Monastery, EMEL, and the UCLA Library collaborated in the Sinai Palimpsests Project, which used spectral imaging to recover erased texts from the monastery’s many palimpsests.
+St. Catherine’s Monastery, EMEL, and the UCLA Library are exploring new collaborative projects to document the riches of the monastery library.

-EMEL and the UCLA Library benefit from a formalized strategic alliance to develop projects of mutual interest.
-Where appropriate, the UCLA Library provides data archiving and data hosting services to EMEL projects.
+EMEL and the UCLA Library benefit from a strategic alliance to develop projects of mutual interest.
+These projects focus on the scientific imaging, documentation, and publication of important, and often inaccessible, cultural heritage materials.

 University of Vienna

 The University of Vienna provided funding and in-kind support to the Sinai Palimpsests Project Vienna Conference and continues to participate in the scholarly component of the Sinai Palimpsests Project through the leadership of Dr. Claudia Rapp, Professor of Byzantine Studies.